BanchouBoo/bento/README.md

     - formatting would give you everything rectangle formatting does

 ### backend
-- [ ] provide a way for backends to dynamically update the rectangles they provide, this will allow the X11 backend to fully simulate the behavior of traditional region selection tools that are directly aware of windows
+- [ ] Provide a way for backends to dynamically update the rectangles they provide, this will allow the X11 backend to fully simulate the behavior of traditional region selection tools that are directly aware of windows
 - #### wayland
     - [ ] Multi-monitor support
         - i only have one monitor, which makes this hard to develop properly